Key Clinical Updates in Gastroesophageal Reflux Disease

 Endoscopy demonstrates abnormalities in one-third of patients.

 GERD is a condition that develops when the reflux of stomach contents causes troublesome symptoms or complications.
-It affects 20% of adults.
+In a 2020 survey of US adults, 31% reported GERD symptoms within the prior week.
 The two most common symptoms are heartburn and regurgitation.
 However, other symptoms of GERD include dyspepsia, dysphagia, belching, chest pain, cough, and hoarseness.
 Although most patients have mild disease, esophageal mucosal damage (reflux esophagitis) develops in up to one-third and more serious complications develop in a few others.
 Several factors may contribute to GERD.

 A. Dysfunction of the Gastroesophageal Junction